 - Provenance, or the ability to be able to identify the origin for all software components

-For software vendors hoping to sell their applications and solutions to US Federal Government agencies, these requirements may pose a significant barrier to entry.
+For software and FedRAMP vendors hoping to sell their applications and solutions to US Federal Government agencies, these requirements may pose a significant barrier to entry.
 And what the Federal Government initiates, the private sector is likely to adopt.
 ActiveState is here to help.

 The ActiveState Platform is a universal package management solution for Python, Perl and Tcl (more programming languages coming) that helps ensure secure open source components are used from development through to production.
 More pertinently, it also delivers many of the supply chain security features required by President Biden’s Executive Order.

 The Executive Order calls for “providing a purchaser a Software Bill of Materials (SBOM) for each product directly or by publishing it on a public website”.

 I’ve discussed BOMs previously, but to recap, a BOM is simply a comprehensive list of ingredients required to build your application.
 A BOM can include:

 - Open source packages from the language’s ecosystem, as well as their dependencies

 - Proprietary code packages (ie., code your developers have written)